jungsNN/escrow-ui-react/README.md

+# Escrow UI React

+Original guide can be found here:  [paul-schaaf/escrow-ui](https://github.com/paul-schaaf/escrow-ui)

+UI for token swap from one user to another.
+Should be integrated with an escrow smart contract of your choice.
+Solana escrow smart contract guide and source code can be found here: [Programming on Solana - An Introduction](https://paulx.dev/blog/2021/01/14/programming-on-solana-an-introduction/)

+UI has been done but functionality is under construction ATM 🚧

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).